Albania

 Variations and Modern Adaptations

-While the traditional recipe for petulla remains a favourite, there are many variations that cater to modern tastes and dietary preferences.
-Some cooks add yoghurt or buttermilk to the dough for a tangier flavour, while others incorporate mashed potatoes for a heartier texture.
+While the traditional recipe for traditional Albanian food Petulla remains a favourite, many variations cater to modern tastes and dietary preferences.
+Some cooks add yogurt or buttermilk to the dough for a tangier flavour, while others incorporate mashed potatoes for a heartier texture.
 Sweet versions might include ingredients like raisins, cinnamon, or vanilla extract.

-In addition, petulla can be made savoury by adding ingredients such as feta cheese, herbs, or even minced meat.
-These savoury variations are often served as appetizers or as part of a main course.
+Additionally, one can make savoury petulla by adding ingredients such as feta cheese, herbs, or even minced meat.
+These savoury variations often serve as appetizers or as part of a main course.

 Conclusion